 Well, you can also cultivate the traits that can make you successful.

-However, the here are some of the points that you need to consider :
+However, here are some of the points that you need to consider :

-- You don’t have to follow the advice you receive, you have to create your own, examine the actions, feedback, know strengths and weaknesses.
+- You don’t have to follow the advice you receive; you have to create your own, examine the actions and feedback, and know your strengths and weaknesses.

-The characteristics indicated how these following leaders will respond in different situations and help in taking the decision.
+The characteristics indicated how these following leaders would respond in different situations and help in making the decision.

-Here is the list of the best leaders who become the prime example of Visionary Leadership.
+Here is the list of the best leaders who have become a prime examples of Visionary Leadership.

-Even though SpaceX and Tesla Motors faced bankruptcy in 2008, Musk had to choose between either having to allocate his funds to one or letting it be on two companies.
+Even though SpaceX and Tesla Motors faced bankruptcy in 2008, Musk had to choose between either having to allocate his funds to one or letting it be to two companies.

-Elon felt that he will compel both venues and support.
-And as everyone knows, his risk was not just paid off but both companies are one of the top-ranked names.
+Elon felt that he would compel both venues and support.
+And as everyone knows, his risk was not just paid off; both companies are top-ranked names.

-Tesla trumped Ford and General Motors like giants, as the company has a gross profit margin of more than 20%.
+Tesla trumped Ford and General Motors as giants, as the company has a gross profit margin of more than 20%.

-As for SpaceX, The company was chosen by NASA for developing the next generation system that will take the Astronauts of the US to the International Space Station.
+As for SpaceX, The company was chosen by NASA to develop the next generation system that will take the Astronauts of the US to the International Space Station.

-According to Elon, If they are not having more failures, it means they are not innovating more either.
+According to Elon, If they do not have more failures, it means they are not innovating more either.

-Takeaway: Elon Musk is known for their relentless innovation which is an important trait of Visionary leadership.
-Having the understanding of what will benefit in the long run keeps the team as well as the company moving forward.
+Takeaway: Elon Musk is known for their relentless innovation, which is an important trait of Visionary leadership.
+Having an understanding of what will benefit in the long run keeps the team as well as the company moving forward.

 2. Philip Krim

-He started the price to the delivery, where the mattresses get shipped directly to the customers with the assurance that the mattress will be compressed in the boxes which are reasonably sized.
+He started the price to the delivery, where the mattresses get shipped directly to the customers with the assurance that the mattress will be compressed in boxes that are reasonably sized.

 Philip launched his company in April, and they raised over $15 million in funding and earned more than $1 million in revenue within their first month.

-The innovation that Philip did prove, you don’t have to be someone from high-tech industries to create something extraordinary.
+The innovation that Philip did proves that you don’t have to be someone from a high-tech industry to create something extraordinary.

 3. Shantanu Narayen

-CEO of Adobe System, Shantanu Narayen understood that there is no future that includes distributing software using the physical discs.
+CEO of Adobe Systems, Shantanu Narayen, understood that there is no future that includes distributing software using physical discs.